 You’ll meet with your favorite creators, watch shows before getting released to the public, purchase whatever you like!

-This celebration with a Celtic background is an all time favorite for New Yorkers, you will find many Halloween parties and parades around New York City!!!
-The choice might be challenging since there are really great parties everywhere!!!
+This celebration with a Celtic background is an all-time favorite for New Yorkers.
+You will find many Halloween parties and parades around New York City!!!
+The choice might be challenging since there are great parties everywhere!!!